 For a variety of reasons, your provider may recommend that you not have sexual intercourse during a certain period of your pregnancy.

-You may be looking or other ways to be sexual — however, if you’re considering breastfeeding, please talk with your provider.
+You may be looking or other ways to be sexual — however, if you’re considering breastfeeding (or just sexual nipple stimulation), please talk with your provider.
 There may be reasons they don’t want you sexually stimulated at all.
 Or, breasts may be OK to use if the issue is just with your vagina.

 Is it bad to want to breastfeed my husband during pregnancy?